Catch-up-TV-and-More/catchuptvandmore-test/README.md

     * Time to wait between each explored menu.
 To simulate an "human" usage...
     * Default value: 1 second

+* **--max-items-to-explore INT**:
+    * If the total number of item explored reach this value then stop the exploration

 * **ADDON_FAKE_SETTINGS** :
   * This dictionary corresponds to the `settings.xml` file of the add-on.
 Maybe soon the script will be able to directly parse and use the "real" `settings.xml` of the add-on...